educrot/SPOCK/README.rst

 searches for potentially habitable exoplanets around the smallest and coolest stars of the solar neighborhood `Link to site <https://www.speculoos.uliege.be/cms/c_4259452/fr/speculoos>`_.

-Schedule targets on several criteria:
+*SPOCK* allows you to schedule SPECULOOS core program targets on several criteria:

 *  Visibility of the target